 What are Fantasy Games?

-For example, in a traditional fantasy league, there is a set number of "team owners."
+For example, in a traditional fantasy league, there is a set number of "team managers."
 There are a set of rules that determine everything from team roster size, to scoring method, to schedule.
-You and your fellow team owners hold a draft, i.e. fill your fantasy roster with real-life basketball players.
+You and your fellow team managers hold a draft, i.e. fill your fantasy roster with real-life basketball players.

 Then throughout the season, you will set your line-up based on how well you think "your" players will perform.
 The statistics your positional players generate in their real games are collected, and fantasy points are awarded based on these numbers.
 The better your players perform, the more fantasy points accrue for your fantasy team.